amscanne/aqua-connect-local/README.md

-# Home Assistant configuration for interacting with the Aqua Connect Local Gateway
+# Home Assistant configuration for the Aqua Connect Local Gateway

 Note that my local gateway has an address of `192.168.3.90`, you'll need to replace that below.
+I am not sure to the extent the rest of the `KeyId`s are all standardized, etc.

 ```yaml
 sensor: